Fraser Forster: 2021–22

 On 25 August 2021, Forster made his first appearance of the season in the EFL Cup, with Southampton beating Newport County 8–0 to secure their biggest away win in their history.
-Forster started in all of Southampton’s EFL Cup games, until they got knocked out by Chelsea on penalties.
-Following injuries to both Forster and McCarthy, Southampton signed Willy Caballero on a short term contract.
+Forster started in all of Southampton's EFL Cup games, until they got knocked out by Chelsea on penalties.
+Following injuries to both Forster and McCarthy, Southampton signed Willy Caballero on a short-term contract.
 Despite this, once back from injury, Forster made his first Premier League appearance of the season in a 3–2 win against West Ham at the London Stadium on 26 December.
-On 28 December, Forster kept his place in goal in Southampton’s 1–1 draw with Tottenham.
+On 28 December, Forster kept his place in goal in Southampton's 1–1 draw with Tottenham.

 Tottenham Hotspur

-Tottenham signed Forster on 8 June 2022 on a free transfer; he joined the club on 1 July following the expiration of his contract at Southampton.
+Forster signed a two-year contract with fellow Premier League side Tottenham Hotspur on 8 June 2022; joining the club as a free transfer on 1 July, following the expiration of his contract at Southampton.
 He made his competitive debut for the club on 9 November, in their EFL Cup third round defeat at Nottingham Forest.
 Forster played his first Premier League game for Tottenham in their 2–2 draw at Brentford on 26 December, deputising for Hugo Lloris, who had played in the 2022 FIFA World Cup final for France just eight days earlier.
 He made his home debut and kept his first clean sheet for the club in their FA Cup third round win against Portsmouth.

 In February 2023, Forster was given a run in the team after Lloris picked up a knee ligament injury in Tottenham's win against Manchester City.
+He finished the season making 20 appearances for Tottenham, including a run of nine successive matches in February and then the final six games of the season.

+Forster sustained a back injury during the summer of 2023, and missed the club's pre-season tour of Australia and the far east of Asia.
+New signing Guglielmo Vicario became Tottenham's first choice goalkeeper relegating Forster to the substitutes bench.
+On 6 December 2023, Forster extended his contract with Tottenham until the summer of 2025.

+In the 2024–25 season, Forster made four Europa League appearances, helping Tottenham on the road to the final of the competition.
+Although not selected for the final, he picked up a winners medal for his contributions.

+On 31 May 2025, Tottenham announced that Forster would depart the club upon the expiration of his contract.